DISCOVER WHAT REALLY MAKES A DIFFERENCE IN CHOOSING A BIOBANK

 The Hybrid Solution

-SSCB is the only private biobank in Switzerland authorized to offer the hybrid banking model, thanks to its national presence and certifications.
+SSCB is the only private biobank in Switzerland authorized to offer the hybrid banking model, thanks to its presence across the country and its certifications.

 This is made possible by a pilot project approved by the Federal Office of Public Health (FOPH) and implemented in partnership with: